Accessibility Services FAQ's

 Though it is the student’s responsibility to initiate the discussion regarding accommodations that may be needed, instructors can help to facilitate this process.
 Students will feel more comfortable about identifying themselves as having a disability if they are approaching someone they believe to be receptive to the discussion.
 Many instructors include a disability/access statement such as this one on their syllabi:

-If there is a student in this class who has a documented disability and has been approved to receive accommodations through Disability Services, please come and discuss this with me during my office hours.
+If there is a student in this class who has a documented disability and has been approved to receive accommodations through Accessibility Services, please come and discuss this with me during my office hours.

 Many instructors also make a similar announcement to each class at the beginning of each semester.
 By doing this, you will identify yourself as someone who understands that accommodations may be appropriate and perhaps has some knowledge about the accommodation process.
 You did not say, “I’ll give you anything you want.”
 You merely said, “Let’s talk about it.”
 Such an invitation can go a long way toward encouraging students with a disability to approach the professor early in the course.